royalteegee/restaurant-menu/README.md

     `python server.py`
 - Populate the restaurant-menu.db with the shellrun.py script
     `python shellrun.py`
-- Open your browser and go to `localhost:5000` to view your flask application
+- Open your browser and go to `localhost:5000` to view your flask application.
+- Go to `localhost:5000/healthcheck` to see status of application